-All Eurobank Directors receive a formal induction on joining the Board and regularly update and refresh their skills and knowledge.
+All Bank Directors receive a formal induction on joining the Board and regularly update and refresh their skills and knowledge.

-C.4.1 All Directors on appointment receive a full and formal update on Eurobank business and strategy along with information about their obligations under the local regulations and the Board's procedures.
+All Directors on appointment receive a full and formal update on the Bank's business and strategy along with information about their obligations under the local regulations and the Board's procedures.
 The Chairman attends Management Committees as required and ensures that Directors receive necessary updates on the Bank's activities on an on-going basis.